-The District will verify all information submitted by a bidder for completeness and accuracy prior to award.
-The recommendation for award will be based on an evaluation of the criteria set forth below and will be reached in accordance with the District's procedures applicable to specific types of contracting activity.
+BART will verify all information submitted by a bidder for completeness and accuracy prior to award.
+The recommendation for award will be based on an evaluation of the criteria set forth below and will be reached in accordance with BART's procedures applicable to specific types of contracting activity.
 No bidder will be recommended for award unless the bidder has met the contract-specific SBE goal or has made sufficient good faith efforts to do so.